Monte Cristo Hotel: History

-Reopening

 At a three-day grand reopening on June 10–12, 1994 Mayor Ed Hansen lauded Lojis president David Mandley for persevering in getting the project organized and skill in the historical restoration of the buildings exterior and common spaces.
 The guest rooms had been converted to 69 residential units which as a condition of using the tax credits must be rented to tenants with an income 60% or less of the area's median.
 Historic renovation and preservation were mandated by the use of the historic tax credits.
 Reporter Diane Brooks wrote in The Seattle Times, "Once a symbol of downtown decay, the hotel now symbolizes Everett's development boom".
 Popular downtown restaurant Passport moved into the Monte Cristo in 1994.

-21st century

 In 1997 the building was again serving as a civic center when a public forum for candidates for judge on the county superior court was held there.
 The building was home to the Everett Center for the Arts and the Arts Council of Snohomish County which displayed art in the grand lobby and mezzanine including shows and exhibitions.
 The Monte Cristo Ballroom was named Best Wedding Venue in a 2019 readers poll in The Herald Business Journal.
 All inclusive wedding packages were offered.
 The business closed abruptly on October 15, 2019.

 The Monte Cristo Awards, inspired by the building's quality, recognize neighbors who take pride in their property.